unstoppablecarl/downsync/src/markdown/downsync-rules.md

 #### Building Abstraction

 For purposes of moving Units and measuring distances, a building is considered a flat 2d object with no height.
-When moving into or through a building the Unit is placed on the roof directly above where it would be on the ground.
+When moving into or through a building the Unit is positioned on the roof directly above where it would be on the ground.

 #### Building LOS